Bellatrix: Companions

 Bellatrix was thought to belong to the Orion OB1 association of stars that share a common motion through space, along with the stars of Orion's Belt: Alnitak (Zeta Orionis), Alnilam (Epsilon Orionis), and Mintaka (Delta Orionis).
 However, this is no longer believed to be the case, as Bellatrix is now known to be much closer than the rest of the group.
 It is not known to have a stellar companion, although researchers Maria-Fernanda Nieva and Norbert Przybilla raised the possibility it might be a spectroscopic binary.
 A 2011 search for nearby companions failed to conclusively find any objects that share a proper motion with Bellatrix.
 Three nearby candidates were all found to be background stars.

 Some researchers suspected that Bellatrix was a member of the 32 Orionis group.
 They proposed that the 32 Ori group should instead be termed the Bellatrix Cluster on the basis that the sky position and distance of Bellatrix are similar to those of the 32 Ori group.
 The proper motion of Bellatrix deviates significantly from the mean motion of the group, leaving its membership in question.
 However, it may be possible to reconcile membership if the divergent velocity is the result of an unseen companion.
 For example, a face-on orbit with a black hole companion orbiting 100 AU from the star with a period measured in centuries could account for the discrepancy.

+A search for close companions using interferometry in the K band has not revealed any stars with a K-band luminosity greather than 1% that of Bellatrix.